 SMD stands for Surface Mounted Device.
 An SMD is any electronic component that is made to use with SMT, or Surface Mount Technology.
-SMT was developed to meet the ongoing desire for printed circuit board manufacture to use smaller components and be faster, more efficient, and cheaper.
+SMT was developed to meet the ongoing desire for printed circuit board manufacturers to use smaller components and be faster, more efficient, and cheaper.

 SMDs are smaller than their traditional counterparts.
 They are often square, rectangular or oval in shape, with very low profiles.
 Instead of wire leads that go through the PCB, SMD's have small leads or pins that are soldered to pads on the surface of the board.
 This eliminates the need for holes in the board, and lets both sides of the board be more fully used.